Years 10 & 11 Curriculum - Textiles

 Students will explore different textiles artists and other sources across the course to inform their ideas and development.
 It is a requirement of AQA that all students include a minimal amount of drawing and writing in their work.

-Students will complete two controlled assessment projects over the two years.
+Students will complete two controlled assessment projects before Christmas of Year 11.
 In each project they will be expected to respond to a theme by recording from observation (using textile processes and techniques) imagery relevant to their intentions.
 They will study appropriate artists/designers/sources and use the work to help them experiment with composition/media to design purposeful ideas.
 Students will then produce an outcome(s) to complete each project.

 In Year 11 students receive an examination paper.
 Students will complete preliminary studies and ideas over an 8 to 10 week period.
 They will then produce a final outcome in a 10 hour period, unaided, under supervision.
 At the end of the exam period they must hand in their exam sketchbook and final outcome.